 The long-term objective of the Group is to maintain the gearing ratio between 35% and 45%, as significant fluctuations of crude oil prices may affect total debt respectively.
-Given the Group's new strategy and its transition to activities that are subject to reduced volatility due to the business environment as well as the significant deescalation of controllable financial cost, the capital structure by sector will be reviewed and is expected to affect the relevant objectives.
-The Group has achieved to de-escalate its controllable financial cost through the negotiation of decreased margins and liquidity optimisation, mitigating the increase in benchmark rate.
+The completion of the new corporate structure and the Group's new strategy, which focuses on transitioning to activities with reduced volatility in response to the business environment, necessitates a periodic review of the capital structure by business sector.

-The gearing ratios as at 31 December 2023 and 2022 were as follows:
+The gearing ratios as at 31 December 2024 and 2023 were as follows: